Welcome to our website!

 We are FIRST® Robotics Team #5172, formally known as the Gators.
 Our team was founded in 2014 as an effort to expand the opportunities available to Greenbush and Middle River students and to introduce a new activity into our area (in northern Minnesota.)
 The team consists of any high school students (grades 9-12) with an interest or passion for science, technology, mathematics, or engineering.
 The level of work our students engage in at school and in the community is directly reflected in the growing list of accomplishments our team has obtained.

-2017- In our fourth year, the game is Steamworks™.
-This unique game has provided multiple challenges we had to overcome including: shooting a five-inch wiffle ball into a goal 8ft 1ich off the ground, putting gears on the airship, and climbing a rope at the end of the match.
+2017- In our fourth year, the game was Steamworks™.
+This unique game provided multiple challenges we had to overcome including: shooting a five-inch wiffle ball into a goal 8 feet 1 inch off the ground, putting gears on the airship, and climbing a rope at the end of the match.
 The team worked hard to produce a successful robot named Hailstorm.
 At our first event in Duluth at the Northern Lights Regional the team lost during the semifinals but the came home with the Industrial Safety Award.
 The team was more successful at our second regional in Minneapolis at the 10,000 Lakes Regional where we were seeded 2nd after qualifications and ended up taking home the our second blue banner.

 2016- Our third year, the game was Stronghold™.
 The goal was to work efficiently with two alliance teammates to cross as many defenses as possible, shoot 10″ foam balls into a high goal, and scale the tower.
 Balls were fed by the human player into the secret passage to be shot in the high goal or rolled into the low goal.
 Our robot this year perhaps is the best one to be built from Team 5172 yet, Apex, took us to the State Championships where we ended up first place.
 Bringing the first state championship home to our school.
 At Duluth, The Northern Lights Regional we placed 2nd, won Excellence in Engineering Award, and a Safety Hard Hat Pin Award.
 At the first ever Iowa Regional we took home our first blue banner and again the Excellence in Engineering Award.
 At World Championships we ranked 10th after qualifications and lost out in the semi-finals.